21 GitHub Actions

 steps

-check out the code, set up an R environment, and installs a local package
+check out the code, set up the R environment, and install a local R package.

 In order for workflows to run, we’ll need to make sure Actions have read and write permissions.
 We can do this by clicking on the repository’s Settings tab, then expand the Actions menu and select General: